MicrosoftEdge/MSEdgeExplainers/WebInstall/web-install-security-privacy-early-review.md

 5. **Do the features in your specification introduce new state for an origin that persists across browsing sessions?**

     No, this feature does not introduce new states tied to an origin.
-The API does not know/remember if an application has been installed.

 6. **Do the features in your specification expose information about the underlying platform to origins?**